Charity ScottProfessor of Law Emerita Center for Law, Health & Society

 A.B., Stanford University, (Phi Beta Kappa, graduated with distinction, honors in comparative literature)

-Charity Scott, the Catherine C. Henson Professor of Law, has a primary faculty appointment with the College of Law and secondary faculty appointments in the School of Public Health and J. Mack Robinson College of Business, Institute of Health Administration.
+Charity Scott is Professor of Law Emerita and was the Catherine C. Henson Professor of Law before her retirement in June 2020.
+She held her primary faculty appointment with the College of Law and held secondary faculty appointments in the School of Public Health and J. Mack Robinson College of Business, Institute of Health Administration.
 She was the founding director (2004-2014) of the Center for Law, Health & Society in the College of Law.
-Scott teaches various courses on health law and policy, bioethics, tort law, negotiation, mediation, and mindfulness.
+Since starting at Georgia State Law in 1987, Scott has taught various courses on health law and policy, bioethics, tort law, negotiation, mediation, and mindfulness.
+Her most recent course, which she continues to offer, is called The Reflective Lawyer.

 In 2015, Scott received the College of Law’s David J. Maleski Award for Teaching Excellence.
 She was the 2010 recipient of the Heroes in Healthcare Ethics Award, presented by the Health Care Ethics Consortium of Georgia.
 In 2006, she received the Jay Healey Distinguished Health Law Professor Award, presented by the American Society of Law, Medicine & Ethics.
 In 2004, she received the Exceptional Service Award presented by Georgia State University to a faculty member for exceptional discipline-related service.
 She has also been recognized as Professor of the Year by the college’s Student Bar Association.